grafana/grafonnet/docs/grafonnet/panel/row.md

-Accepted values for `value` are row
+Accepted values for `value` are "row"

 ### obj datasource